Are you wondering what type of beehive you should choose to get started on your journey?

 - Readily available and reasonably priced

-- Interchangeable parts which mean you can get supplies from multiple manufacturers
+- Interchangeable parts mean you can get supplies from multiple manufacturers

 - The beehive is easy to maintain.
 A coat of paint every few years keeps it going.